NavyaG-lab/Tech-writer/metapod.md

 ## How to copy a transaction

+*Make sure that your transaction is **not older than 14 days** since the ephemeral bucket is, well, ephemeral right?
+The bucket has a 14 days exclusion policy.*

 For debug purposes it is possible to create a copy of a transaction.
 This basically creates a new transaction, removing specified datasets.
 So it is possible to process and debug one specific dataset without having to reprocess everything again because the **s3 paths will be the same**.

 The endpoint for this is: `/api/migrations/copy-transaction/TRANSACTION-ID` and the expected POST content: